 The project that Luis Barragán, in collaboration with Andrés Casillas, designed in 1966 and built between 1967 and 1968 for Swedish-born Folke S. Egerström (1921-2002) and his family captures the atmosphere of a palazzo with its main house, a two-bedroom guesthouse, stables, and two L-shaped swimming pools: one for people and one for horses.

-Water is a recurring motif in the architect’s work as a result of colonial influence.
+Water is a recurring motif in the architect’s work due to colonial influence.
 In the San Cristobal project, each space flows seamlessly, aided by abstract structures and the use of water.
 The water is used as a continuity device, and it is a way to bring a sense of calm.
-Throughout the site, fountains and serene azure tones contrast with the terracotta, crisp whites, and pink exterior walls.
+The site’s fountains and serene azure tones contrast with the terracotta, crisp whites, and pink exterior walls.
 At the same time, the fountains and the water features serve as a horse pool.
-Barragán expressed about it:
+Barragán expressed it:

 I calculated the depth of the pond so that when the horse passed, the water would reach the belly.